iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 ### The Multiplication Rule of Probability

-Even if you consider the multiplication rule in probability, often used in quality control, such a minuscule sample will show a high probability or a plausible outcome where all samples are good, and will not be a rare outcome, even if some 0.1% or 1% manipulation is done.
+If you consider the multiplication rule in probability, often used in quality control, such a minuscule sample will show a high probability or a plausible outcome that all samples are good.
+Getting all samples as good will not be a rare outcome, if some 0.1% or 1% manipulation is done.

 Some other assumptions can be made, such as hacking being done in a few constituencies rather than all constituencies as a whole.

-For example, if a Parliamentary Constituency (PC) has 2,000,000 voters, the total number of Electronic Voting Machines (EVMs) needed would be 2,000,000 / 2,000, resulting in a total of 1,000 EVMs.
-If you consider that 1% percent of the total EVMs are scrutinized, then 10 EVMs in the constituency fall under scrutiny.
+For example, if a [Parliamentary Constituency (PC)](https://42683ff2b1a2ac5ad2fef0ee01995d78.ipfs.4everland.link/ipfs/bafybeih6dqab6uiw5ol5rs4voj2zzwyzbgwanbs4jxivpxafo35tlbev6i) has 1,200,000 voters, the total number of Electronic Voting Machines (EVMs) needed would be  1,200,000/ 2,000, resulting in a total of 600 EVMs.
+If you consider that 1% percent of the total EVMs are scrutinized, then 6 EVMs in the constituency fall under scrutiny.

 ### An example of multiplication rule

 [Multiplication Rule Explanation](https://42683ff2b1a2ac5ad2fef0ee01995d78.ipfs.4everland.link/ipfs/bafybeicpgfmasyo4nc7bwn4psnn4pr4jvpt7f6wga7hp2i4jyuprvfxjxa)

 An example of using the multiplication rule of probability: Suppose 200 EVMs are used for scrutiny.
 Remember, 200 is an assumption.
-Currently, between 0 to 10 EVM per constituency is falls for scrutiny if we take the percentage.
+Currently, between 0 to 6 EVM per constituency is falls for scrutiny if we take the percentage.

+Also, in the following example, we consider a large sample, but in a constituency, the sample is as small as 600 EVMs.

 The probability of no manipulation is the same as the probability of all 200 EVMs being good.
 Therefore, we want to find P(all 200 EVMs are good).
 Assuming the manipulation rate of EVMs is 1%, the probability of a good EVM is P(good EVM) = 0.99.